Jose Garcia Player Props: Reds vs. Pirates

-On Saturday, Jose Garcia (on the back of going 0-for-4) and the Cincinnati Reds play the Pittsburgh Pirates, whose starting pitcher will be Rich Hill.
-First pitch is at 4:10 PM ET.
+The Cincinnati Reds and Jose Garcia, who went 0-for-3 last time in action, battle Vince Velasquez and the Pittsburgh Pirates at Great American Ball Park, Sunday at 1:40 PM ET.

-He had a hitless performance in his previous game (0-for-4) against the Pirates.
+In his most recent game he had a hitless showing (0-for-3) against the Pirates.

 Jose Garcia Game Info & Props vs. the Pirates